 We must start by staying immersed in God’s Word as we seek His face at His throne of grace.
 If we remain content to suffer and sorrow while being assailed by darts and arrows from our enemy and his warriors, we can stand and not fall into despair and discouragement.
 How?
 If we trust God we shall be safe, but if we fear man we will fall into the trap our enemy has set for us.
 We do not have to fall into it.
 We do not have to run in fear of him or his seed.
 Our eyes must be on our Saviour, not the enemy, not his seed, and not our circumstances.

-1 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, 2 looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-3 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
-(Hebrews 12:1-3 ESV)
+1 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, 2 fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

 The proverb I placed at the top of this post is very powerful and we need to take it to heart.
 Here it is again.

-25 The fear of man lays a snare, but whoever trusts in the Lord is safe.
-(Proverbs 29:25 ESV)
+25 The fear of man brings a snare,

 This is a double proverb; each half is true by itself; and, put together, the whole is forcible and full of teaching.
 He who fears man is in great danger from that very fact; he who trusts in the Lord is in no danger of any sort; trusting in the Lord is the great antidote against the fear of man.
 Some may bring up martyrs.
 I have read Foxx’s Book of Martyrs several times.
 It made me weep as I read of dear saints of God being burned at the stake, beheaded, and exiled by those in power who claimed to be working for God.
 However, in the fires of physical death, God caused His Church to be built up, not torn asunder as our enemy had planned.
 Such is the fact that God’s ways are not man’s ways or His thoughts man’s thoughts.